 Ferrovial conducts its construction activities through Ferrovial Agroman, S.A. ("Ferrovial Agroman"), a wholly owned subsidiary of the Parent, a leading Spanish construction company with over 80 years of experience in the industry.
-Ferrovial Agroman is involved in all areas of civil engineering, residential building and non-residential building, in Spain as well as internationally.
+Ferrovial Agroman is involved in all areas of civil engineering, residential building and non-residential building in Spain as well as internationally.
 Ferrovial Agroman is also involved in water treatment plant engineering and construction through its wholly owned subsidiary, Cadagua, S.A. ("Cadagua"), recognised internationally for seawater desalination plants.

 Ferrovial has been a pioneer in leading the expansion of Spanish construction companies into stable international markets.
 For example, the Group has established a strong presence in Poland and the United States, where it functions through its local subsidiaries, Budimex and Webber, respectively.
-The Group also functions through permanent branch offices and subsidiaries in core markets such as the United Kingdom, the United States, Canada, Puerto Rico, Chile, Australia, France, Oman and Portugal.
+The Group also functions through permanent branch offices and subsidiaries in core markets such as the United Kingdom, the United States, Canada, Puerto Rico, Chile, Australia, France, Oman, Portugal and Slovakia.

-Among the various contracts awarded in 2015 were the Thames Tideway tunnel ("Thames Tideway Tunnel") in the UK (amounting to €11 million), I-285 ("I-285") in the USA (amounting to €423 million), Toowoomba Second Range Crossing highway ("Toowoomba") in Australia (amounting to €310 million), S-7 Express Road Gdanik-Elblag in Poland (amounting to €302 million), Highway 407 ETR Phase 2 in Canada (amounting to €264 million) and S7 Ostroda in Poland (amounting to €256 million).
+Among the various contracts awarded in 2015 were the Thames Tideway tunnel ("Thames Tideway Tunnel") in the UK (amounting to $\notin$ 511 million), I-285 ("I-285") in the USA (amounting to $\notin$ 423 million), Toowoomba Second Range Crossing highway ("Toowoomba") in Australia (amounting to $\notin$ 310 million), S-7 Express Road Gdanik-Elblag in Poland (amounting to $\notin$ 302 million), Highway 407 ETR Phase 2 in Canada (amounting to $\notin$ 264 million) and S7 Ostroda in Poland (amounting to $\notin$ 256 million).

-So far during 2016, Ferrovial has been awarded, amongst others, D4-R7 ("D4-R7") in Bratislava (Slovakia) (amounting to €858 million), HSR California ("HSR California") in the USA (amounting to €296 million) and S51 Olsztyn in Poland (amounting to €175 million).
+During 2016, Ferrovial has been awarded, amongst others, D4-R7 ("D4-R7") in Bratislava (Slovakia) (amounting to €858 million), HSR California ("HSR California") in the USA (amounting to €296 million), S51 Olsztyn in Poland (amounting to €175 million), a section of the US-175 toll road in Dallas (amounting to €91 million), another section of the SH-249 toll road (amounting to €88 million) and a combined cycle incinerator plant in Vilnius (Lithuania) (amounting to €87 million).